eeecstpg/AOHW25_589/README.md

 As ethernet streaming is the implemented approach for data transmission, a client-server arrangement is required.
 ![TPG Streaming Methodology to allow communication with external data sources (e.g., sensors).](/images/streaming_methodology.png)

+## Synthesis Toolkit
+Our project avails of a custom synthesis toolkit which extends the functionality offered through [Gegelati](https://github.com/gegelati/gegelati).
+Once a TPG is trained, corresponding C++ code can be generated to execute the TPG externally from Gegelati.
+The generated C++ code is then synthesised using Vitis HLS.
+The C++ code generated for this project is included under the directory <span style="color:red">_**tpg_vitis_code/**_</span> within this repository.

+## Demonstration
 ### Step 1: Copy the chosen TPG design export onto the PYNQ board
 TPG design exports can be found under the directory <span style="color:red">_**tpg_design_exports/**_</span> within this repository.
-Within this repository, three TPG design exports are available; tpg_ecg.xsa, tpg_nids.xsa or tpg_dvs.xsa.
+Additionally, three TPG design exports are available; tpg_ecg.xsa, tpg_nids.xsa or tpg_dvs.xsa.
 1. Open file explorer and navigate to the network fileshare on your PYNQ board by entering <span style="color:green">_**\\\pynq\xilinx\pynq\overlays**_</span> into the address bar.
 2. Create a new directory <span style="color:green">_**tpg/**_</span> within this directory.
 3. Copy the chosen .xsa file for the relevant TPG into the <span style="color:green">_**\\\pynq\xilinx\pynq\overlays\tpg**_</span> directory.